Mr. Iglesias

 Mr. Iglesias is an American sitcom that premiered on Netflix on June 21, 2019.
 The series stars Gabriel Iglesias who executive produces alongside Kevin Hench, Joe Meloche, and Ron DeBlasio.
 In August 2019, the series was renewed for a second season which premiered on June 17, 2020.
 The second part of the second season premiered on December 8, 2020.

-In July 2021, the series was canceled after three seasons.
+In July 2021, the series was canceled after two seasons.

 Premise

 Mr. Iglesias follows "a good-natured public high school teacher who works at his alma mater.
 He takes on teaching gifted but misfit kids to not only save them from being "counseled out" by a bully bureaucrat Assistant-Principal, but also to help them unlock their full potential."